jackwilliambell/SquidSpace.js/docs/modulefile-specification.md

 5. "data" – [any type; optional, but may be required or ignored by some Module File processors] – placement command-specific data (See also, Data above)

 IMPORTANT!
 The Module File specification does not detail configuration, options, and data values for placement commands.
 Please refer to the documentation for the Module File processor you will be using for more information.

+## Wiring

+TODO: Design.
+Consider if this should be a SquidSpace.js-only section.

 ## Module File Processors